Microbiology & Human Disease

 Revision for final exam

 Directed and self-directed reading from various sources of information to supplement lecture material.
+Preparation for attendance at synchronous and asynchronous lectures and tutorials.
 Write a practical report.
 Revision for final exam.

 - Literacy - Proficiency in reading and writing through a variety of media